Create a culture that means business™

 Employee recognition can directly impact employee engagement levels.
 As the brain responds to gratitude with a positive feedback loop, needless to say that a recognition-based culture can do more than a feel-good effect!
 The by-products of gratitude at work are serious business assets, such as enhanced creativity, increased happiness and productivity, and better cooperation within teams.

-By aligning your employee engagement strategies to main human motivation drivers, you tap into dopamine reward loops and create a lasting positive feeling.
+By aligning your employee engagement strategies with the main drivers of human motivation, you tap into dopamine reward loops and create a lasting positive feeling.
+An employee recognition tool can help you effectively implement these strategies to boost motivation and engagement across your team.

 What is the value behind employee engagement?
 To learn more, download this white paper covering The True Cost of Disengagement.